 Is Fish Food Safe for Turtles?

 Yes!
-Fish foods in general are safe for turtles.
-However, even if it is not harmful to them to eat, it is not good for them.
+Fish food in general is safe for red-eared sliders.
+However, even if it is not harmful to them to eat, it is not considered “good” for them.
 This is because turtles have different dietary requirements to fish.
-Most brands of fish food are completely safe for turtles and there are very few ingredients that could cause harm.
-Some foods can become toxic over time if they are fed frequently, so this should be avoided.
+Most brands of fish food are considered safe for turtles and there are very few ingredients that could cause harm.
+The ingredients used in many fish foods are also used in commercial turtle food; however, the formulations tend to vary.

-Fish food does not fulfill a turtle’s nutritional requirements and you should stick to feeding them an exclusive turtle diet depending on the species you keep.
-It is not sustainable as a sole diet because it does not provide your turtle with the right nutrients and that will cause multiple health issues for them.
+Fish food does not fulfill a turtle’s nutritional requirements; therefore, it is not sustainable as a sole diet because it does not provide your turtle with the right amount of nutrients they need for proper growth, development, and maintenance.

 How Often Can You Feed Fish Food to Turtles?

 If you do plan to feed your turtle fish food as a treat, or if you are worried that your turtle is eating too much of the food that you have fed to your fish then it is best to keep it at a minimum.
 You do not want to feed your turtle too much fish food as it can mess with their natural diet.